 For the special opening promotional rate, local resident tickets are priced at $9 for adults, and $5 for senior citizens above 60 years old, as well as for children aged between three to 12 years old.
 This promotional rate is valid until May 13, for visits between April 14 and May 13 this year.

 Floral Fantasy (奇幻花园) is Gardens by the Bay’s latest thematic attraction, where flowers, artistry and technology come together to create a fantastical experience for visitors.

-Floral Fantasy officially opens to public on 14 April 2019.
-The public can already buy tickets from the ticketing counters at Gardens by the Bay or online at www.gardensbythebay.com.sg.
+Floral Fantasy officially opens to the public on 14 April 2019.
+The public can already buy tickets from the ticketing counters at Gardens by the Bay or online.
+You can also get the tickets at KKDay.

 Floral Fantasy at a glance

 *Opening special rate, for visits to Floral Fantasy between 14 April 2019 and 13 May 2019.
 This promotional rate is only available until 13 May 2019.

 The four garden landscapes